VassilisDrouzas/Large-Scale-Data-Management/README.md

 This repository consists of two projects:

-A Java Hadoop map-reduce application which:
+1) **Java Hadoop Map-Reduce Application**:

-Computes the occurences of each word for a large file Computes spotify song statistics for each country and month A Hadoop SPARK-Cassandra application which:
+   - Calculates the frequency of each word in a large file.

-Generates a configurable stream of test data, posting them to a Kafka cluster Reads, preprocesses and combines the stream data with static data using SPARK Periodically posts them to a Cassandra cluster Performs queries using CQL on the Cassandra cluster
+   - Aggregates Spotify song statistics by country and month.

+2) **Hadoop SPARK-Cassandra Application**:

+   - Generates a customizable stream of test data and sends it to a Kafka cluster.
+   - Reads and preprocesses the streaming data, merging it with static data using Apache SPARK.
+   - Regularly uploads the processed data to a Cassandra cluster.
+   - Executes queries on the Cassandra cluster using CQL.